 North Devon Permaculture CIC is based at Wishtree, our Permaculture LAND learner project, a young woodland reclaimed from grazing land which was previously moorland.
 We are working to turn this damp patch of Devon into a productive, 5 acre site of Agroforestry techniques, the integration of trees, plants, and animals in long-term, productive systems.
-We demonstration these regenerative practices through experimentation and research to show how agroforestry and Forest Gardening (or food forest) can be used on varying scales, such as a small residential garden to a smallholding or farm based system.
+We demonstrate these regenerative practices through experimentation and research to show how agroforestry and Forest Gardening (or food forest) can be used on varying scales, such as a small residential garden to a smallholding or farm based system.

 We aim to facilitate the spread of knowledge through the community by offering guided tours of our project, working with local schools, and running workshops and courses on permaculture, regenerative living and how they can help as tools for better wellbeing.

 Using Permaculture design and solutions based thinking, we are practicing resilient, regenerative living for both land and our livelihood.
 We aim to help rebuild local economies and encourage sustainable business and livelihoods within our community.

 Our focus is on helping to achieve the above by working with local organisations, schools and businesses, as well as the local government.
 We believe we can help others to introduce an holistic approach to their lives by bringing people together through effective co-operation.
-This we do through through the practice of Permaculture and our ethos.
+This we do through the practice of Permaculture and our ethos.